 The IEEE have identified that there will be a need to make minor amendments to the IEEE 2800 document in order to accommodate the anticipated amendments related to GFM CBR.
 Additionally, in line with IEEE’s approach to compliance testing, a separate document will be prepared.

-Accordingly, IEEE have three separate activities underway for work in the short/medium term future:
+As the IEEE 2800 standard deals with grid following CBRs IEEE have three separate activities underway for work in the short/medium term future to cover this deficiency:

 2800.1 New Recommended Practice for GFM IBR Equipment (being the internal IEEE nomenclature for the Joint IEC/IEEE project